 First, your therapist and you will determine if EMDR therapy is a good fit for you.
 You will work with your therapist to develop a target sequence plan, which is built around a specific activating memory.

-You will then work with your therapist to identify the belief that is associated with the image (for example, this might be "I am unworthy" or "I am unsafe").
+You will then work with your therapist to identify the belief that is associated with the image (for example, this might be "I am not good enough" or "I cannot trust anyone")

 Phase 1: History and Treatment Planning

 This phase generally takes 1-2 sessions.
-Your clinician will take a thorough history and develop a treatment plan with you.
+Your clinician will take a thorough history and develop a treatment plan.

 Phase 2: Preparation

 You will likely not start EMDR on your first session.
 This is because it is important to learn techniques to manage distressing emotions that may come up through the EMDR process.
 Phase 2 includes learning nervous system calming skills and other skills that are taught in most other types of psychotherapy (such as paced diaphragmatic breathing and safe place).

 Phase 3: Assessment

-In this phase, you will be prompted to access each target in a controlled and standardized way.
-The phrase "processing" means you will use bilateral stimulation while holding the image, emotion, and belief in your mind.
-You will first choose an image, and then a negative self-belief associated with the image (these fall into 5 categories, value (e.g. "I am unworthy"), safety (e.g. "I am in danger"), power ("I am powerless"), control ("I am not in control"), and responsibility ("It is all my fault").
-With the guidance of your clinican, you will then identify significant events in the past and future associated with the belief.
+The first step is to choose the memory you would like to process.
+Next, with your clinician's guidance, you will identify a negative self-belief associated with the image (these fall into 5 categories, value (e.g. "I am unworthy"), safety (e.g. "I am in danger"), power ("I am powerless"), control ("I am not in control"), and responsibility ("It is all my fault").
+You will then go through your past, present, and future to identify memories (and fears about the future) relating to the negative belief.